tum-gis/citygml2-to-citygml3/README.md

 + `BuildingFurnitures`
 + `BuildingInstallations`
 + And many more...

+For the list of changes please refer to the [change logs](CHANGES.md).

 Below are the visualization screenshots taken in FME of the transformed sample dataset [FZKHaus_v3.gml](output/FZKHaus_v3.gml) in 3D and 2D respectively: